kachurun/monaco-esm/README.md

 npm install monaco-esm
 ```

-NOTE: For TypeScript type definitions, this package uses the [monaco-editor](https://www.npmjs.com/package/monaco-editor) package as a peer dependency.
-If you need types and don't already have [monaco-editor](https://www.npmjs.com/package/monaco-editor) installed, you will need to do so.

 ### Introduction

 This package provides ESM builds of Monaco Editor.
 You can import the editor and languages directly as ES modules.
 The main utilities are:

-- `loadCss()`: Injects Monaco Editor's CSS into the page.
+- `loadCss(styleId = 'monaco-editor-styles', doc = document)`: Injects Monaco Editor's CSS into the page.
 - `initMonacoEditor()`: Sets up Monaco's web workers and returns the Monaco API.

 ### Usage

 #### In the Browser (No Bundler)

 You can use Monaco Editor directly in the browser with native ES modules.

 Example:

 ```html
 <script type="module">